webcitynetworks/githubs-docs-example/README.md

 ```

 Github extends the functionality of markdown tables to provide more alignment and table cell formatting options. [<sup>[2]</sup>](#external-references)

+- Make note of where the pipe character keyboard key is located.
+- It should appear above "Right Shift" key on the keyboard.
+- But may vary based on your keyboard.

 ![Photo of the pipe character on the keyboard](assets/key-pipe.jpg)